evhub/coconut/DOCS.md

 ### `--strict` Mode

 If the `--strict` or `-s` flag is enabled, Coconut will throw errors on various style problems.
 These are:
-- Mixing of tabs and spaces
+- Mixing of tabs and spaces (otherwise would show a warning)
 - Use of the Python-style `lambda` statement
 - Use of `u` to denote Unicode strings
 - Use of backslash continuations (implicit continuations are preferred)